cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 - Create a task, think about the solutions, importantly, think about why our results are not correct
 - Write our task down before we start and close it after we finish it (**I am using Marp (Markdown Slides).**)
 - Do not delete any data if we are definitely sure.
 Just buy more storage!
 - Utilize all hardware resources we have.
-Do not make them free.
+Do not make them have a rest.

 ## How to sell our idea

+### Some techniques
+- Tell a logical and clear story.
+- Minimize disadvantages.
+- If existing metrics cannot show better results, define a new one.

 ### Write a good paper
 - Keep learning to write a paper